-“The Six-Month Cliff: Why RTA Recovery Outcomes Deteriorate After Discharge and What the Data Shows”
+The Six-Month Cliff: Why Recovery Can Deteriorate After Discharge

-This post introduces one of the most important and underreported phenomena in RTA recovery: the pattern by which outcomes — functional, psychological, and occupational, do not plateau after discharge but actively deteriorate in the months that follow.
+This post introduces one of the most important and underreported phenomena in RTA recovery: the pattern by which outcomes — functional, psychological, and occupational — do not plateau after discharge but actively deteriorate in the months that follow.

 The “six-month cliff” is the point at which the protective scaffolding of formal care has fully withdrawn, the person’s social support has often normalised around the assumption of recovery, and the cumulative weight of unmet need begins to compound.

-The post draws on the available evidence base to demonstrate that this is not anecdotal it is a documented pattern with measurable consequences.
-It explains the mechanisms: the withdrawal of professional support, the absence of monitoring, and the way psychological and identity-related needs often surface more sharply once the acute physical crisis has passed.
-For professionals, this should function as a call to rethink discharge and post-discharge pathways.
-For general readers, it should validate an experience the system has rarely named clearly.
+The evidence base demonstrates that this is not anecdotal — it is a documented pattern with measurable consequences.
+The mechanisms are clear: the withdrawal of professional support, the absence of monitoring, and the way psychological and identity-related needs often surface more sharply once the acute physical crisis has passed.

 The Pattern